 1. Remove the Rust

 Use a wire brush or steel wool to remove any rust on the chair legs.
 This will help ensure a smooth surface for the repair.
 You can also use an abrasive cloth or sandpaper to remove rust spots.
-Also, use a vacuum or damp cloth to remove any particles that may be left behind.
+Also, make sure to use a vacuum or damp cloth to remove any particles that may be left behind.
+The goal is to achieve a clean, rust-free surface for the next step.

 2. Fill in Cracks